Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 • To load your T-money card, you can go into any convenience store.
 You hand the cashier the card and cash, and they’ll load it for you.

-From the airport, you can either:
+Once you arrive at the Jeju airport, you can either:

-1) Rent a car
+1) Rent a car in Jeju Island – read my full guide

 2) Take a taxi (Jeju City is 10-minute ride away and costs around $8 USD) or